BenjaminOyarzun17/ProcessProphet/README.md

 A CLI in the form of a `terminal user interface` is also provided for endusers that just want to use our provided functionalities.

+RMTPP is based on the paper [Recurrent marked temporal point processes: Embedding event history to vector.(KDD 2016)](https://www.kdd.org/kdd2016/papers/files/rpp1081-duA.pdf), and the pytorch implementation was adapted from the [this repository](https://github.com/woshiyyya/ERPP-RMTPP.git).

+This is a project created for the lab `Process Discovery with Python` at RWTH Aachen.

 # Integrate our backend into your application
 We implemented our backend using a flask backend.
 Therefore, the backend can also be integrated with other frontend projects!
 If you are a frontend developer/data scientist willing to implement our backend